-Two types of scale
+Two types of scale insects

 There are two types of scale; hard or armored and soft.
-The hard scale does not produce honeydew, so we know that the scale on this plant is a soft scale.
+Hard scale does not produce honeydew, so we know that the scale on this plant is a soft scale.

 What is the problem?